bakdata/quick/docs/docs/user/reference/cli-commands.md

 * `-s, --schema`: The location of the schema file or std in
 * `--immutable`: An immutable topic does not allow ingesting the same key twice (default: False)
 * `--retention-time`: Retention time of data in the topic in (if not given, the data is kept indefinitely)
+* `--range-field`: The field name, which the range index should be built on
 * `--context`: Context of quick
 * `--debug`: Enable debug output